Security and Privacy on Generative Data in AIGC: A Survey: Authenticity on Generative Data

 \subsection{Summary}

-In table \ref{tab:attribution}, we summarize the solutions for the detection and attribution of generative data.
+In table \ref{tab:attribution}, we summarize the solutions for the authenticity of generative data.
 Generative data contains traces (referred to as fingerprints) left by generative models, allowing researchers to detect and attribute the data based on these fingerprints.
 However, as generative models undergo iterative optimization, these fingerprints also continuously evolve.
 Therefore, new detection methods must be updated in real time.
 In contrast, real data exhibits certain invariable features that remain unaltered over time or under varying circumstances.
 Future detection methods should be designed to effectively harness these invariable features, thereby enhancing the accuracy and robustness of detecting generated data.
 Furthermore, watermark-based methods have demonstrated notable potential in enhancing tasks related to detection and attribution.
 However, it's important to note that such methods constitute an active defense strategy, necessitating preprocessing during data generation.
-In real-world scenarios, constraining adversaries to exclusively employ watermarked generative data may be not feasible.
+In real-world scenarios, constraining adversaries to exclusively employ watermarked generative data may be not feasible. {In addition, adversarial attacks can also have an impact on the controllability of generative data.
+On the one hand, adversarial attacks can attack generative models to prevent them from generating inauthentic content, which ensures the authenticity of generative data at the source.
+On the other hand, adversarial attacks can attack generative detectors to obfuscate their decisions, which exacerbates the authenticity challenge on generative data.}